How Corporate Social Responsibility Starts by Supporting Your Supply Chain

 Providing your suppliers with an easy, efficient way to generate more cash flow without borrowing from their credit lines or government loans not only will benefit your supply chain in the coming months, but in the coming years.

 Supply chain sustainability depends on everyone’s business needs being met.
-And early payment programs can transform the traditional buyer-supplier relationship into more of a partnership.
+And early payment programmes can transform the traditional buyer-supplier relationship into more of a partnership.
 Those corporates that have the highest level of trust with their suppliers are the ones who will emerge from the economic crisis poised for growth.
 Those large enterprises that choose to shield their cash at the expense of their trading partners may eventually experience a different fate.

 Supply chain finance can be used to gain leverage over one’s suppliers through extended payment terms, or it can be used to lend a helping hand, Rolfe said.